Transpo proudly maintains ISO 9001:2008 certification at all company facilities.

 Energy Absorption Systems, Inc. names Transpo Industries, Inc. as their first Distributor.
+Today, Transpo is the largest distributor of Valtir LLC highway safety products throughout the Northeast United States.

 Polymer Concrete is introduced in the United States and used to create and maintain sustainable infrastructure.